brotatotes/bht-automation/bht gen 1/Matthew/Chapter 2/Matthew 2 4 bht.md

 # Matthew 2:4 Commentary Help Text

 ## BHT:
-The gathered religious elites, including the high priest, scribes, and chief men, formed a formidable council known as the Sanhedrin.
-With their vast knowledge and interpretation of the law, they held both civil and religious power, making them the ultimate authority.
-Herod sought their theological expertise to pinpoint the birthplace of the prophesied Messiah in a sinister plan.
-Their opposition to Jesus revealed their deep contempt and united front against his teachings, posing a significant challenge for him to confront established religious authority.
+The verse describes a scene where Herod assembles the Sanhedrin, seeking to confirm the birthplace of a prophesied Messiah.
+The chief priests, including the high priest and his predecessors, along with the scribes, experts in interpreting the Scriptures, gather together to give counsel.
+The account highlights the power and influence of the religious leaders, their knowledge of prophecy, and their united opposition to Jesus, revealing their fear and intent to eliminate him.

 ## Choicest Commentary Quotes:
+### Henry Alford:
+1. "He assembled the Sanhedrim."
+2. "The ἀρχιερεῖς are most likely the High Priest and those of his race."
+3. "The γρ . consisted of the teachers and interpreters of the Divine law."
+4. "The present tense is often used indefinitely of subjects of prophecy."

 ### Jamieson Fausset Brown:
-1. "The class of 'chief priests' included the high priest for the time being, together with all who had previously filled this office...
-The 'scribes' were at first merely transcribers of the law and synagogue readers; afterwards interpreters of the law, both civil and religious, and so both lawyers and divines."
+1. "The class of the 'chief priests' included the high priest for the time being, together with all who had previously filled this office; for though the then head of the Aaronic family was the only rightful high priest, the Romans removed them at pleasure, to make way for creatures of their own."
+2. "The 'scribes' were at first merely transcribers of the law and synagogue readers; afterwards interpreters of the law, both civil and religious, and so both lawyers and divines."
-2. "The first of these classes, a proportion of the second, and 'the elders'... constituted the supreme council of the nation, called the Sanhedrim, the members of which, at their full complement, numbered seventy-two."
-3. "That this was the council which Herod now convened is most probable, from the solemnity of the occasion... it was all the theologians of the nation whom Herod convened, because it was a theological response that he wanted."
+3. "That this was the council which Herod now convened is most probable, from the solemnity of the occasion; for though the elders are not mentioned, we find a similar omission where all three were certainly meant."

 ### Albert Barnes:
 1. "By the chief priests and scribes here mentioned is denoted the Sanhedrin or great council of the nation.
 This was composed of 72 men, who had the charge of the civil and religious affairs of the Jews."